1.) These stories are from 1995-1996 and dealt with a PFLAG (Parents

 So far, Pat Robertson and the Christian Broadcasting Network have been

-the winners, thwarting most efforts of a national gay-advocacy group to
+the winners, thwarting most efforts of a national gay-advocacy group

 broadcast paid television advertisements that include video clips of